 How to Use Honey in Tea

 Bees make honey from many different nectar sources.
-Each floral source provides it’s own flavors and aromas.
+Each floral source provides it’s own flavors, aromas and even colors.
+In general, light colored honey tends to be more mild – while dark honey can be very bold.

 Sometimes, you can even find purple honey – that occurs naturally but that is a rare one.
-Another regional favorite in my area is Sourwood Honey, we can never produce enough of that special flavor.
+A regional favorite in my area is Sourwood Honey, we can never produce enough it.
+Some of my mountains friends say that Sourwood is the ONLY honey 😉

-Educate yourself on the different varieties of honey and their range in flavor.
-Do you want a strong or bold flavor that you can taste or something more delicate that does not overpower your tea?
+Educate yourself on the different varieties or types of honey and their range in flavor.
+You may want a strong or bold flavor that you can taste or something more delicate that does not overpower your tea.

-Heat can destroy some of the nutritional benefits of honey.
-Wait until after the steeping process to add it in.
+Over-heating can destroy some of the nutritional benefits of raw honey.
+For this reason, it is truly best to wait until after the steeping process to add it in.

 - Heat the water for your cup, mugs or pitcher.